Playing with your cat

 A fantastic type of toy for you and your cat to play with is the kind that has a ball, mouse or feather at the end of a string.
 Sometimes the string is also attached to a wand.
 These toys make it very easy for you to simulate moving prey for your cat.

 Try to imitate a small animal sneaking around your furniture.
 Or swing it through the air like a bird, letting it occasionally land and hop around on the ground.
 Take your time, let your cat stalk or chase the 'prey' for a bit.
 After five or ten minutes, let your cat pounce on the mouse or snatch the bird out of the air.
-It's important that your cat feels like it has had a successful hunt.
+It's important that your cat feels like they had a successful hunt.

 Your cat may chew on the toy or carry it off.
 If you are both still having fun the toy can come alive again, or you can introduce a new one.
 Anything with a string on it shouldn't be left out for your cat to chew through and swallow.
 And remember, it's important to keep the toys fresh and exciting.